Cracking the Synaptic Memory Code

 Discovery of Local Protein Production

+Overturning an old dogma, I discovered using in vivo and in vitro approaches that most synapses produce their own proteins locally at both the pre- and postsynaptic sites.
 Interestingly, classic plasticity paradigms produce unique patterns of rapid pre- and/or postsynaptic translation.
 This finding is driving a paradigm shift in our understanding of synaptic function.
 It is now possible to decode pre- and postsynaptic memory traces formed during learning.

 Research Methodology

-Firstly, using live-imaging, I want to understand how and when protein synthesis is recruited in excitatory boutons.
+1. Live-imaging: I want to understand how and when protein synthesis is recruited in excitatory boutons.

 Conclusion

 Altogether, these experiments will tackle the unresolved question of memory encoding in the brain, from molecules to neural networks.
-With unprecedented resolution, we will gain critical insights into how memories are stored at synapses.
+With an unprecedented resolution, we will gain critical insights into how memories are stored at synapses.
 Such a fundamental understanding of brain function is needed to provide new avenues against neurodegenerative diseases.

 Financiële details & Tijdlijn